Fansesi/tubitak_2204A_2022/README.md

 # tubitak_2204A
-Our project in Tübitak 2204A Competition.
+Our project in Tübitak 2204A Competition 2021